Windsor Heights, Iowa: Geography

 According to the United States Census Bureau, the city has a total area of 1.41 sqmi, all land.

 Windsor Heights is surrounded by other cities: Urbandale to the north, Clive to the west, West Des Moines to the south, and Des Moines to the east.
 Interstate 235 runs through the far southern part of the city, U.S. Route 6 (Hickman Road) forms the boundary with Urbandale, and Iowa Highway 28 (63rd Street) the boundary with Des Moines.

-Windsor Heights is divided into two school districts.
-Students west of 70th Street attend West Des Moines schools, while students east of 70th Street attend Des Moines schools.